oceanicsdotio/oceanics.io/README.md

 sshfs username@hostname:/nfs-home/username/>>export ~/remote/
 ```

-Topology may also simply be saved in CSV files, for which pre-processing might be necessary.
-For example, space-delimited files can be converted to comma-delimited using `sed`, `cat`, and `cut`:
+Topology may also be saved in CSV files which require pre-processing.
+Space-delimited files can be converted to comma-delimited using `sed`, `cat`, and `cut`:

 ```bash
 sed 's/[[:blank:]]/,/g' midcoast_nodes.csv > neo4j_nodes.csv